Table of Contents

 In order to figure out how to prevent carpal tunnel from mouse, keyboard, or monitor screen, you need to set up ergonomic desks.
 That should start fixing our bodies’ most significant problems, and then the rest is up to you.

-How To Setup A Ergonomic Desk
+How to Setup an Ergonomic Desk

 Ergonomics is all about efficiency and making things easier.
 One of the first things you should do to prevent carpal tunnel is to do some standing desk height calculation to fit your body and adjust its height and, by extension, your keyboard.
 You should be able to reach your hands out, keep them at a 90-degree angle, and then rest them comfortably on the keyboard.